Now Reports

 Shikanoshima – 志賀島

-Fukuoka national treasure “Kin-in” (gold seal) was discovered in Shikanoshima.
-The artificial land bridge to the island leads to long, narrow, sandy beaches on the east side.
-Beachgoers can enjoy white sands, clear waters, and the view of Fukuoka Tower and Fukuoka Yafuoku!
-Dome on the horizon.
-It’s less than an hour from Fukuoka City by car or train, making it a popular go-to beach spot.
+Shikanoshima, the discovery site of Fukuoka’s national treasure, the “Kin-in” (gold seal), is connected to the mainland via an artificial land bridge.
+This leads to long, slender sandy beaches on the island’s east side.
+Visitors can indulge in the white sands, clear waters, and the distant view of Fukuoka Tower and Fukuoka PayPay Dome on the horizon.
+Less than an hour away from Fukuoka City by car or train, it’s a well-liked destination for beach lovers.

 Shikanoshima, Higashi-ku, Fukuoka